For some reason, motivation always gets more attention. Everyone

 2. Isn’t it unhealthy to skip breakfast?

-No. The problem is that most stereotypical breakfast skippers have unhealthy lifestyles.
-If you make sure to eat healthy food for the rest of the day then it is fine.
+unhealthy lifestyles.
+If you make sure to eat healthy food for the rest

+of the day then it is fine.
 3. Can I take supplements while fasting?

 Yes.
 However, keep in mind that some supplements (like fat-soluble vitamins) may work better when taken with meals.
+4. Can I work out while fasted?

 Yes, fasted workouts are fine.
 Some people recommend taking branched-chain amino acids (BCAAs) before a fasted workout.
+5. Will fasting cause muscle loss?

 All weight loss methods can cause muscle loss, that is why it is important to lift weights and keep protein intake high.
 One study shows that intermittent fasting causes less muscle loss than regular calorie restriction (16).
+6. Will fasting slow down my metabolism?

 No. Studies show that short-term fasts actually boost metabolism (14, 15).
 However, longer fasts (3 days or more) can suppress metabolism (36).
+7. Should kids fast?

 That’s probably a bad idea.